 Cabbages: red, green, and savoy

 Beets and beet greens

 Corn: from salads to dessert

 Herbs and blossoms for an elegant dinner

-This lecture series can be purchased through The Great Courses or rented from various libraries.
-Once you’ve finished watching, head on down to the community market to pick out some fresh vegetables to experiment with!
+This series consists of twenty- four videos, each thirty minutes in length.
+It can be purchased through Amazon, The Great Courses or rented from various libraries.
+Once you’ve finished watching, put on your mask and head on down to the community market to pick out some fresh vegetables!

 Disclaimer: This blog is not designed to diagnose, treat, or prevent illnesses or trauma, and Dr. Emick is not responsible for your use of this educational material or its consequences.
 Furthermore, reading this blog does not create a doctor-patient relationship.
 The information contained within this blog is not intended to dictate what constitutes reasonable, appropriate, or best care for any given physical or behavioral health issue, nor does it take into account the unique circumstances that define the health issues of the reader.
 If you have questions about the diagnosis, treatment, or prevention of a condition or illness, you should consult your personal health care professional.
 As always, consult with your personal health care professional before beginning or changing any fitness or nutrition program to make sure that it is appropriate for your needs.
 Dr. Emick reserves the right to modify her positions on a subject based upon new research or data as it presents.